-- 1- The supply and use matrix representing a systematic framework for preparing the national accounts estimates according to the three estimate approaches (expenditures, production, income), taking in mind the assumption of the balance between the uses and resources. - 2- Due to the adoption of these tables on many detailed data of the production and use of goods and services produced in the community, they are considered the basis framework to re-evaluate the data.
-And for the continued estimates operations of the non-covered statistical sources, in addition it reflect the coverage, deficiencies and Insufficiency of statistical frameworks the extent of accuracy or confidence in these statistics that are collected from various sources, and the consistency between them. - 3- The supply and use matrix can be used as a basis of the quarterly estimates which rely on quick and short-term statistics. - 4- The supply and use matrix can be used as the basic starting point of compiling the input and output tables, and Therefore extract the coefficient matrix. - 5- It helps in the derivation of weights for compiling the price indices.
+- 1- The supply and use matrix representing a systematic framework for preparing the national accounts estimates according to the three estimate approaches (expenditures, production, income), with the assumption of the balance between the uses and resources. - 2- Due to the adoption of these tables on many detailed data of the production and use of goods and services produced in the community, they are considered the basis framework to re-evaluate the data.
+And for the continued estimates operations of the non-covered statistical sources, in addition it reflects the coverage, deficiencies and Insufficiency of statistical, and the consistency among different statistics. - 3- The supply and use matrix can be used as a basis of the quarterly estimates which rely on quick and short-term statistics. - 4- The supply and use matrix can be used as the basic starting point of compiling the input and output tables, and Therefore extract the coefficient matrix. - 5- It helps in the derivation of weights for compiling the price indices.